-As part of Shopify’s internationalization roadmap, Shopify will now include a merchant’s locale in certain responses that are accessible to partner applications allowing apps to localize their responses and provide a better experience for merchants worldwide.
+As part of Shopify’s internationalization roadmap, Shopify now includes a merchant’s locale in certain responses that are accessible to partner applications.
+This lets apps localize their responses and provide a better experience for merchants worldwide.

 This locale impacts how merchants and staff accounts interact with Shopify, but doesn’t change how their customers interact with their online store and other channels.

 You should provide customer support for all the languages that your app supports.

 locale param as well as best practices, tools, and resources for optimizing your localization efforts.

 Store staff accounts will be able to select their preferred language under their account information.
 This will determine which locale is passed through the API.
 Since each staff can choose their preferred language, each staff member may use an app for the same store in a different language.